orbismobile/Internationalization-Demo/README.md

 # Internationalization-Demo
-This demo has a example implementation for Location
+This demo has a example implementation for Location /play tada

 ## App name
 ### Korean name